JuliaC652/resort-webpage/README.md

 * _Boy Is This Site Ugly_
 * _You Are Likely Too Poor For This Resort_
 * _And the Resort Does Not Exist_
+* _If You Read My Past Commits, You See That I Misused "Website" Vs "Webpage".
+You Live You Learn..._

 ## License